tedwards2412/exclusion-limits/README.md

-# So you want to set an Upper limit?

-## General
+## Exclusion limits and associated concepts

-- Plan is to kleep the language as simple as possible whilst maintaining accuracy - tend towards over explaining
+- Plan is to keep the language as simple as possible whilst maintaining accuracy - tend towards over explaining
-- Nice to provide many useful links and also code for examples
+- Aim to provide useful links and coded examples of core concepts
-- Approximately 3 A4 pages is probably a good aim (Long Read - 1500 words)
+- Early PhD students and masters students are the target audience.
+They already have some knowledge of random variables and probability distributions and have come across upper limits before but no knowledge of how to set them.
+- End goal is to fully explain and compute/produce an upper limit and brazil plot
+- Potential to expand to an exclusion limit cookbook
+- Unclear if we want to discuss actual measurement of signal i.e. closed contour stuff

-## Outline — article 1
+## Outline

-#### Introduction to Upper Limit
+#### Introduction to Exclusion Limits

-- What is an upper limit? - Technical definition followed by what the hell does that mean
+- What is an exclusion limit? - Technical definition followed colloquial version
-- Why do we set upper limits
+- Why do we set exclusion limits?
-- Establish that this is not an exhaustive guide for all methods but we address the most common method
+- Establish that this is not an exhaustive guide for all methods but we address the common methods
-- Plant ourselves in the Frequentist world - why for upper limits
+- Plant ourselves in the Frequentist world - why for exclusion limits
 - Concept of coverage introduced here

 #### Test Statistics

 - What is a test statistic
-- What test statistic is most commonly used - Likelihood ratio - links here to what is a likleihood
+- What test statistic is most commonly used - Likelihood ratio
 - Why is the maximum likelihood ratio a good TS
 -- Wilks Theorem
 -- When does Wilks theorem apply

-#### How to use this to set an upper limit
+#### How to use this to set an exclusion limit

 - Detailed steps on how to use the maximum likelihood ratio when Wilks theorem applies
 - Few Examples.
-Maybe outside of Physics?
+Colliders, line search indirect DM, and cosmology example?

 #### Common Pitfalls

-- Present a list of times this might not work
+- Present a list of times this might not work and why -- Wilks Theorem limits of rough validity

-#### Round up

-- Bullet point list of steps to check your upper limit is correct
-- Any other remarks

-## Outline — article 2
+-- Downward fluctuations in the background
+- Show how previous examples might fail

 #### What to do if Wilks theorem does not apply

-- Use Monte Carlos - brief explanation of a MC but mainly links
+- Monte Carlos discussion
 - Show examples

+#### Diagnostics

+- Visulation tools
+-- Contour plots
+-- Mutlidimensional stuff here
+- Any other remarks

+#### You did it!

+- Pointers
+- Follow up information
+- Useful references